-A central part of the Institute’s mission is to develop novel treatments for late- and mid-life mood disorders that can be tested and used in the community.
+A central part of the ALACRITY Center’s mission is to develop novel treatments for late- and mid-life mood disorders that can be tested and used in the community.
 For this reason, the Institute uses neurobiology models to identify core therapeutic components of psychotherapies.
-It uses these models to simplify its psychotherapies so that they can be used in busy community settings.
-To ensure that the novel psychotherapies are practical and fit in the routine of community settings, the Institute’s investigators work closely with community partners both during the development and the testing of the new psychotherapies.
-The Institute’s ultimate goal is to develop treatments that can be used across the nation and be sustained without the support of research grants.
+It uses these models to simplify its psychotherapies, while retaining their therapeutic properties, so that they can be used in busy community settings.
+To ensure that the novel psychotherapies are practical and fit in the routine of community settings, our investigators work closely with community partners both during the development and the testing of the new psychotherapies.
+Our ultimate goal is to develop treatments that can be used across the nation and be sustained without the support of research grants.

 New York City Department for the Aging (DFTA)

 The Weill Cornell Institute of Geriatric Psychiatry has worked for more than 15 years with DFTA (http://www.nyc.gov/html/dfta/html/services/services.shtml).
 DFTA is an agency of NY City government and an Area Agency on Aging under the federal Administration on Aging.
 DFTA receives federal, state and city funds to provide essential services for seniors.
 It channels these funds to community-based organizations that contract with the DFTA to provide needed programs locally.
 Senior Centers, elder mistreatment services through its Elderly Crime Victims Resource Center, home-delivered meals, case management, home care, transportation and legal services are among the services DFTA supports.
 DFTA manages the contracts with these programs and ensures service quality.
 DFTA also provides services directly through its Senior Employment Services Unit, Alzheimer's and Caregiver Resource Center, Foster Grandparent Program, Grandparent Resource Center, Health Insurance Information Counseling and Assistance Program, and Health Promotion Unit.